KristofferTroncoso/ThemeSong/CONTRIBUTING.md

 ## Notice to potential contributors

-- If you'd like to avoid potentially wasting your time, first open a GitHub Issue to discuss your proposed contribution before diving into coding
+- If you'd like to avoid potentially wasting your time, first start a GitHub Discussion to discuss your proposed contribution before diving into coding
   - Low-quality features (themes, visualizers, utilities, etc) may be rejected to avoid software bloat and/or feature creep.
 - Naming and written copy may be changed by the maintainer to avoid abuse
   - e.g. A Theme named "KrisWasHereLol Theme" will probably require a change before being accepted.